turingschool-examples/intermission-assignments/prep-for-module-2.markdown

 ### Task #3: Submit Your Personal Blog

-Add a link to your personal webpage repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1511/module_2_prep/personal-html-css.yml) by **Thursday, January 28**.
+Add a link to your personal webpage repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1602/module_2_prep/personal_site_html_css.yml) by **Thursday, March 17th**.

 ## Sinatra

 ### Task #1: [Web Guesser](http://tutorials.jumpstartlab.com/projects/web_guesser.html)

 Build out base functionality and add at least one of the extensions.
 Approximately 1-3 hours.
-Add a link to your repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1511/module_2_prep/webguesser.yml) by **Tuesday, January 26**.
+Add a link to your repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1602/module_2_prep/web_guesser.yml) by **Tuesday, March 15**.

 ### Task #2: [Task Manager](https://github.com/JumpstartLab/curriculum/blob/master/source/projects/task_manager.markdown)

 The entire tutorial will take approximately 1-3 hours.
 Build it once using the tutorial (*TYPE the code snippets -- do not copy!*), then try building it again with less reference to the tutorial.
-Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1511/module_2_prep/task-manager.yml) by **Saturday, January 30.
+Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1602/module_2_prep/task_manager.yml) by **Saturday, March 19th.
 You will need to have this project finished before you can attend any class in module 2.**

 ## Get Module 2 Tools